fxhash/fxhash-boilerplate/README.md

-# fx(hash) boilerplate 2.0
+# fx(hash) boilerplate

-A boilerplate to automate and ease the creation of Generative Tokens on fx(hash) using fx(params).

-### Scope

-- provide a local environment in which you can iterate and use modern features from the javascript ecosystem
-- interactive environment to test your project with different seeds and params, called fx(lens)
-- automate the creation of a .zip file ready to be uploaded on fxhash

-### Prerequisites
+This boilerplates demonstrates the most simple version of a project published on the fx(hash) platform.
+There is no external tools required in order to publish a generative artwork based on this boilerplate.
+You just have to create a zip-file with the contents of the `/src` folder.

+As long as you are complying to some basic guidlines this zip-file can be published on the fx(hash) platform:

+- You have developed your project with the latest version of the fxhash-snippet
+- All files you need must be in the same directory as your index.html
+- You are not doing any request to external resources in your project.
+All path must be relative

+### Using the `@fxhash/cli` toolkit

+The `@fxhash/cli` provides an interface to differet kind of tools that help you developing your generative artwork.

+To use the `@fxhash/cli` you must have the following software installed:
 - node >= 14
 - npm >= 6.14.4

-### Getting started

-- Clone this repository: `npx degit fxhash/fxhash-boilerplate your_project_name`
-- Install dependencies and fx(lens): `npm install`
+You don't need to pre-install the `@fxhash/cli`.
+You have direct access to the interface via `npx fxhash <commmand> [option]`.

 ## Start developing your token project

-- `npm start`: Starts a local http server serving your project within fxlens and hot reloading enabled
+- `npx fxhash dev`: Starts a local http server serving your project within fxlens and hot reloading enabled
 - Your browser should open automatically otherwise visit `http://localhost:3000/?target=http://localhost:3301/` to see your project in the browser

-### fx(hash) snippet / fx(snippet)
+### fx(hash) API

 fxhash requires you to use a javascript code snippet so that the platform can inject some code when tokens will be generated from your Generative Token.
 The code snippet is already in the `index.html` file of this boilerplate, so you don't have to add it yourself.